 Smoke lines over an automobile

-Water tunnel Flow visualization using dye
+Water tunnel Flow visualization using a liquid dye

 - The model is fixed and water flows around the objects

 - Dye or colors are injected from the holes on the body to visualize the flow pattern